yaqwsx/bcthesis/symdivine.md

 On top of the \llvm interpreter and a data store it is easy to implement an algorithm for state space exploration.
 The algorithm is usually the only thing user interacts with.
-Taken all inputs from the user (\llvm bit-code, property, exploration strategy etc.), it usually instantiates an interpreter, asks for an initial state and, using the `advance` function of the interpreter, it builds a set of known multi-states or even the full multi-state space graph.
+Taken all inputs from the user (\llvm bitcode, property, exploration strategy etc.), it usually instantiates an interpreter, asks for an initial state and, using the `advance` function of the interpreter, it builds a set of known multi-states or even the full multi-state space graph.